duckietown/book-devmanual-software/src/beginner/dtproject/index.md

 ## Structure of a DTProject

-DTProjects have an agreed-upon files structure with known locations for source code, configuration files, dependencies lists, etc.
+DTProjects have an agreed-upon file structure with known locations for source code, configuration files, dependencies lists, etc.

 ### Meta-files